calebschoepp/caleb-www/content/blog/adding_a_list_data_type_to_lox.md

 ## All Done

 Congratulations!
 We've finished a complete implementation of a performant list type.
 This is no small feat.
-Lists will certainly make programming in Clox much nicer.
+Lists will certainly make programming in Lox much nicer.
 I hope that working through this encourages you to go and hack on programming languages too.
 Thanks for reading!

 # Challenges